novasamatech/parity-signer/README.md

 # Updating Networks

-Parity Signer support adding a new Substrate based network or update the existing network via QR code.
+Layer Wallet support adding a new Substrate based network or update the existing network via QR code.

 This tutorial will walk through how to add a new Rococo Network with Polkadot.js App.